backstage/backstage/.changeset/rich-zoos-occur.md

 '@backstage/backend-defaults': minor
 ---

-Removing shared environments concept from the new experimental backend system.
+**BREAKING**: Removing shared environments concept from the new experimental backend system.